 If Yes is selected the diver is then prompted to choose the Gas used on open circuit.
+The SetPoint is replaced by letters "OC".

 In Recreational 1 no gas choice is offered, it is assumed the diver is using air.
-In Recreational 2, there are 2 gas choices available, one would normally be set to air, the other to the bailout gas which can be set at 21 to 40% $O_2$ .
+In Recreational 2, there are 2 gas choices available, one would normally be set to air for the onboard diluent and the 2nd to the same gas as the bailout cylinder - which can be set at 21 to 40% O_2 .
 In Nitrox and Trimix versions there are 9 gas choices.